jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Back {? @num }

-   This command undoes all the effects of the last :n:`@num` :n:`@sentence`\s.
+   Undoes all the effects of the last :n:`@num` :n:`@sentence`\s.
 If :n:`@num` is not specified, the command undoes one sentence.
    Sentences read from a `.v` file via a :cmd:`Load` are considered a single sentence.
-This command also handles proof management commands (see Chapter :ref:`proofhandling`).
-For that, Back may have to undo more than one sentence in order to reach a state where the proof management information is available.
-For instance, when the last sentence is a :cmd:`Qed`, the management information about the closed proof has been discarded.
-In this case, :cmd:`Back` will then undo all the proof steps up to the statement of this proof.
+While :cmd:`Back` can undo tactics and commands executed within proof mode, once you exit proof mode, such as with :cmd:`Qed`, all the statements executed within are thereafter considered a single sentence.
+   :cmd:`Back` immediately following :cmd:`Qed` gets you back to the state just after the statement of the proof.

    :cmd:`Back` will not reopen a closed proof, but instead will go to the state just before that